Sambir

 Day 3: Jagat to Deng

-On day 3, we will start early from Jagat, climbing a rocky ridge that takes us to Salleri.
+On day 3, we will start early from Jagat.
+It begins with a climb up a rocky ridge to Salleri.
 From there, we will go downhill into the village of Sirdibas, which has beautiful views of the river and hills around us.
 As we walk toward Ghatta Khola, the path becomes a bit wider, leading us to Philim.

 Here, we will cross a long suspension bridge and continue through maize fields until we reach Ekle Bhatti.
 In the afternoon, we will enter a steep, quiet canyon, moving down grassy slopes and crossing the Budhi Gandaki River several times on suspension bridges.

-As the valley opens, we will pass through calm bamboo forests, following the trail to the Deng Khola River.
-After crossing this river, we will reach the small village of Deng, where we will stay the night in a local teahouse, ending a full day of adventure.
+Then the valley opens, and we will pass through calm bamboo forests, following the trail to the Deng Khola River.
+In this section, we can see and hear birds and occasional monkeys on the slopes.
+Soon after, we cross the river to reach the small village of Deng, where we will stay the night in a local teahouse, ending a full day of adventure.

 Itinerary Details